KDevZilla/AISolver/README.md

 ## Bucket Calculation
 There are 30 liters of water in the well.\
-There are 2 buckets the first one can contain 5 liters, the second can contain 6 liters.\
+There are 2 buckets, the first one can contain 5 liters of water, the second can contain 6 liters.\
-You would like to have 3 liters of water\
+Your goal is to collect 3 liters of water\
-How do you do?
+You don't have a 3 liters water bucket.

+What do you need to do to achieve the goal using only 5,6 liters buckets?

 Here is an answer from using the BreathFirst search algorithm.

 Move From Well to Bucket[5]\
 B[6]0\
 B[5]5